 The Access College Early Scholarship

 Program awards scholarships to high school

 students from low-income families who enroll

 in a college course at a participating public or

 private postsecondary institution while the

 student is still in high school.
 The

 Commission recommended the creation of

 this program in 2007, funding it through the

 transfer of funds from a relatively inactive

 program, the Community Scholarship

 Foundation Program, to the ACE program.

-(The CSFP was eliminated.)
+The programs is entirely funded from state

+General Funds now.